stefanofa/awesome/TOPICS.md

 ## ai-copilot

-*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
-Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
-All without derailing your roadmap.
+*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks gives you the building blocks and infrastructure to enable people and AI to work together inside your app.

 ## commenting-system

-*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
-Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
-All without derailing your roadmap.
+*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks gives you the building blocks and infrastructure to enable people and AI to work together inside your app.

 ## comments

-*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
-Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
-All without derailing your roadmap.
+*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks gives you the building blocks and infrastructure to enable people and AI to work together inside your app.

 *   [fuma-nama/fuma-comment](https://github.com/fuma-nama/fuma-comment) - user friendly, beautiful comment area to your blog